Release-Candidate/1-billion-row-challenge/README.md

 ### Map of Records to Map of Indices into Arrays

-Turing the naive hash map
+Turing the naive hash map of records

 ```go
 type stationTemperature struct {